 - ‘Master of WOW Parking’: Any Zapponian can award a coveted under-cover parking spot to another employee

 - The Zappos HERO Award (Win $150 and a cape!): A Zappos HERO is ‘an employee who embraces our core values to the fullest and lives to deliver WOW to their fellow Zapponians’

 Effective employee recognition tools

-As such, when adopting a new tool, employers must communicate the purpose of the tool as well as what metrics will be used to determine rewards.
+As such, when adopting a new recognition tool, employers must communicate the purpose of the tool as well as what metrics will be used to determine rewards.
 Further, it is important to ensure that employees are aware of the tool and find the rewards meaningful.
 These considerations are crucial to ensure that your recognition program doesn’t fall flat.